 Favorite snacks for new mamas

-In honor of world breastfeeding week, I’m packing up a care-package for my friend who is nursing her baby.
+In honor of world breastfeeding week, I’m packing up a care-package for my friend here in Charleston who is just had a baby and is working hard at breastfeeding.
 I’m packing up some of my favorite snacks to support her lactation and thought I would share whats included.
 I have listed some goodies below.
 This post isn't sponsored, however I did include affiliated links through Amazon, and I do collect a small commission for items purchased.